Subchapter E. TECHNICAL STANDARDS FOR UNDERGROUND STORAGE TANKS

 SYSTEMS AND CLOSURE

-(a) When an underground storage tank system is temporarily closed (out-of-service), the owner shall complete and submit an amended registration form to the Department within 30 days in accordance with § 245.41 (tank registration requirements).
+(a) When an underground storage tank system is temporarily removed from service (out-of-service), the owner shall complete and submit an amended registration form to the Department within 30 days in accordance with § 245.41 (relating to tank registration requirements).

-(b) Owners and operators shall continue operation and maintenance of corrosion protection in accordance with § 245.432 (relating to operation and maintenance including corrosion protection), while the tank is temporarily out-of-service, and release detection in accordance with § § 245.441245.446 (relating to release detection) until the tank is empty.
+(b) Owners and operators shall continue operation and maintenance of corrosion protection in accordance with § 245.432 (relating to operation and maintenance including corrosion protection), while the tank is temporarily out-of-service.
 Records shall continue to be kept in accordance with § 245.435 (relating to reporting and recordkeeping).

-(c) Owners and operators shall empty a tank being placed temporarily out-of-service within 30 days or prior to submission of the registration form to the Department, whichever occurs first, unless directed otherwise by the Department.
-Removed contents shall be reused, treated or disposed of in accordance with State and Federal requirements, such as Chapter 299 (relating to storage and transportation of residual waste) and 29 CFR 1910 (relating to occupational safety and health standards).
+(c) Owners and operators shall empty a tank being placed temporarily out-of-service prior to submission of the registration form to the Department unless directed otherwise by the Department.
+Removed contents shall be reused, treated or disposed of in accordance with State and Federal requirements, such as Chapter 299 (relating to storage and transportation of residual waste) and 29 CFR Part 1910 (relating to occupational safety and health standards).
 Release detection is not required as long as the underground storage tank system is empty.
 The underground storage tank system is empty when all materials have been removed using commonly employed practices so that no more than 2.5 centimeters (1 inch) of residue, or 0.3% by weight of the total capacity of the underground storage tank system, remain in the system.
 Owners and operators shall maintain release detection records required under § 245.446(2) (relating to release detection recordkeeping) for the most recent 12-month period of active operation.

 (d) Subchapter D (relating to corrective action process for owners and operators of storage tanks and storage tank facilities and other responsible parties) shall be complied with if a release is suspected or confirmed.

-(f) When an underground storage tank system is temporarily closed for 3 months or more, owners and operators shall also comply with the following requirements:
+(f) When an underground storage tank system is temporarily removed from service for 3 months or more, owners and operators shall also comply with the following requirements:

 (1) Vent lines shall be open and functioning.